 This graphic recently posted on social media.
 The source was undocumented and I’m not sure where it originated; but it finally described my conflicted position on COVID-19.

-Over the past several weeks, you are aware of conflicting reports as we navigate this novel virus known as COVID-19.
-Unless, of course, you isolated yourself from all forms of media including TV, radio, internet, newspapers, and magazines, etc.
+Over the past several weeks, you are aware of various reports as we navigate this novel virus known as COVID-19.
+Unless, of course, you isolated yourself from all forms of media, including TV, radio, internet, newspapers, and magazines, etc.

 Like you, I have heard many of the theories and read others.
 Employed as an RN has provided an abundance of information.
-Between the daily (or hourly) changes occurred in policy and practice at the hospital.
-And, access to what medical theories have been proposed by the medical community added to the data dump we have all experienced.
+Daily (or hourly) changes occurred in policy and practice at the hospital.
+Medical theories proposed by the medical community added to the data dump we have all experienced.

-I have come to appreciate details in many of the positions taken…all of which adds to the chaos of the moment.
+I appreciate details in many of the positions taken…all of which add to the chaos of the moment.
 All this uncertainty merged beautifully in the Venn diagram and I am STUCK IN THE MIDDLE…and “believe it or not, it’s actually ok to be all three.”

 One of the issues leading to our despair is the tip in balance of patient variety.
 In the past, patients were recovering from routine scheduled surgeries and other medical conditions and outnumbered the critical patients.
 Now, only urgent or emergent patients are admitted which means our patient load is less, but more acutely ill.
 In the hospital, we see the sickest of those fighting this disease.
 Certainly, some were already facing other medical issues (co-morbidities), age and/or issues.
 Yet, otherwise young healthy individuals defy these categories and face the same critical measures for treatment.
 Sadly, some do not survive.
 Medical professionals are familiar with death despite our best efforts and using everything in our arsenals.
 We don’t see the vast majority who aren’t admitted with minimal symptoms and those recovering.
 Many hospitals, including mine, recently started to celebrate those discharged because we, as medical professionals need to know that we do win this battle.